200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-13-IstheSpacePopeaLizard.md

 All players begin chit chat.
 Influence others for votes.
 One may promise anything for votes, but if the camerlengo hears you offer money (simony), you are out of the game.

-At Blortís discretion, conclave can be commenced.
+At Blort‚Äôs discretion, conclave can be commenced.
 No one may leave (medical need excluded).
 Everyone takes the oath:

-ìBy the ineffable Holy Blarg, Father of Xendar, and her children the many moons of Jupiter, I hearby swear XANTHINE QUALINTONE MORK AND MINDY.
+‚ÄúBy the ineffable Holy Blarg, Father of Xendar, and her children the many moons of Jupiter, I hearby swear XANTHINE QUALINTONE MORK AND MINDY.
 So holp me Xendar.
-Amen.î
+Amen.‚Äù

 Then take turns giving 5 minute speeches.